muffin87/helm-tutorial/part-02/README.md

 that the Deployment uses a tiller image `image: gcr.io/kubernetes-helm/tiller:v2.9.1` and we have a liveness probe which will check if our tiller is alive.

-The seconds manifest file (after the `---`) is a [service](https://kubernetes.io/docs/concepts/services-networking/service/) object.
-A service object is an abstraction for our Pods.
+The seconds manifest file (after the `---`) is a [Service](https://kubernetes.io/docs/concepts/services-networking/service/) object.
+A Service object is an abstraction for our Pods.
 This follows the famous [Pets vs Cattle analogy](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/).
-It basically means, when we talk to our `tiller` we will always talk to the service object (which will redirect our request to the `tiller` Pod).
+It basically means, when we talk to our `tiller` we will always talk to the Service object (which will redirect our request to the `tiller` Pod).
 We will never talk to the Pod directly.

 Let's check out if we see something inside our Kubernetes cluster: